-- (12) Mix master mix well by slowly inverting the tube 17 times.
-Avoid shaking or inverting too quickly to prevent creating bubbles.
-Move prepared mix from reagent room into PCR room. - (13) Remove DNA extracts from freezer or fridge (fill out logs as needed), vortex (quick touch) and quick-spin down the extract tubes.
+(12) Mix master mix well by slowly inverting the tube 17 times.
+Avoid shaking or inverting too quickly

+- to prevent creating bubbles.
+Move prepared mix from reagent room into PCR room. - (13) Remove DNA extracts from freezer or fridge (fill out sample logs as needed), vortex (quick touch) and quick-spin down the extract tubes.
 Take them into the PCR room.
 Place the 96-well PCR plate onto a clean surface, positioned from left to right. - a.
-NOTE: WGL now has automated liquid handling robots that will fill plates for cycling.
+NOTE: WGL now has epMotion 5075s (automated liquid handling robots) that will fill plates for cycling.
 If these are unavailable, detailed directions for loading plates follows.
-Fill all plate wells with 17 μ l PCR mix.
+Fill all plate wells with 17.0 μ l PCR mix.
+FOR STANARD WELLS only, add 2.0 μ l water.
 To avoid creating bubbles, which interferes with data collection, place the pipette tip gently in the very bottom of the wells.
 Fill wells from the bottom up.
-Do not dispense air into the mix.

-- Carefully pipette 3 μ L of each extract (or 1 μ L gblock in standards) to be screened onto the side of each well of a column, changing the pipette tip between each sample.
+Do not dispense air into the mix. - Carefully pipette 3.0 μ L of each extract (or 1.0 μ L gblock + 2.0 μ L water in standards) to be screened onto the side of each well of a column, changing the pipette tip between each sample.
 Again, placement of the tip is important to avoid creating bubbles, so set the tip against the side of the well, above the level of master mix, and then deposit the aliquot of template. - (15) Each column of eight wells should be filled with the same sample (i.e., eight replicates per sample to be tested).
-The first 10 columns of the PCR plate can test 10 different samples.
-Use the 11^{th} 12^{th} columns for PCR negative and positive controls and standard curve dilutions.
-Pipette 3 μ L of water into wells G and H to serve as PCR negative samples.
+46 columns of the PCR plate can test 46 different samples, the last remaining column is for PCR negative and positive controls and standard curve dilutions.
+Pipette 3.0 μ L of water into wells G, H, O, and P to serve as PCR negative samples.
 Five-point, five-fold standard curves with 10, 50, 250, 1250, and 6250 copies/ μ L will be used.
-The highest standard should be placed in well B followed by the next lowest standards through well E. Place a mixed sample of both Silver and Bighead carp cell extract into well A to serve as PCR positive samples. - (16) Extraction negatives will be run as a sample in the Asian Carp assay because they were extracted with the sample batch, but may be consecutive in the extraction positive assay. - (17) Extraction positives and negatives will be removed and run on separate plates with a bluegill marker assay (Takahara et al. 2012).
-Extraction positives and negatives should be run within the same day as the corresponding sample batch.
+The highest standard should be placed in well B followed by the next lowest standards through wells 7, and again in wells J-N. Place a mixed sample of both Silver and Bighead carp cell extract into wells A and I to serve as PCR positive samples.
+Note that standard wells need extra water (2.0 μ l) added to the mix to account for only 1.0 μ l of standard template added to each well compared to 3.0 μ l DNA template added to each well for samples. - (16) Extraction negatives will be run as a sample, in order as extracted in the Asian Carp assay because they were extracted with the sample batch, but may be plated in consecutive order in the extraction positive assay plate. - (17) Extraction positives and negatives will be removed and run on separate plates with a bluegill marker assay (Takahara et al. 2013).